averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 The trade-off is that you can't have multiple backends or health probes, but for our use case where we're connecting to a single APIM instance, this is perfect.

-## What are Fabric Managed Private Endpoints?

-Microsoft Fabric introduced Managed Private Endpoints to allow secure connectivity to Azure and on-premises data sources.
-When you create a Managed Private Endpoint in Fabric, it creates a private endpoint in Microsoft's managed virtual network that connects to your Private Link Service.

-The key advantage here is that **you don't need to manage the networking infrastructure**.
-Fabric handles the virtual network, the private endpoint, and the DNS resolution.
-You simply point it at your Private Link Service, and Fabric takes care of the rest.

-From your notebook's perspective, you're just calling a hostname (like `apimdev01.azure-api.net`), but behind the scenes, Fabric resolves this to the private endpoint IP and routes traffic through the Private Link Service to your private APIM in your VNet.

 ## Architecture Overview

 Here's what the complete architecture looks like: